24 May 2017

 We escaped with exactly 4 minutes to spare, though this wasn’t adjusted for the interruption.
 Team one got out with 4:13, the very similar time stamps again made me feel like it was more down to cleverly orchestrated hint provision rather than actual skill; the teams definitely had to work well together and analyse all the information provided, it was a lot of fun to spend time in this escape room!

-Due to the minor key snag and the guided nature of the game, I’m rating this one four out of six rainbow sloths, I’d still recommend giving it a go if you’re fairly new to puzzles rooms or just want to get good time value for your money.
+Due to the minor key snag and the guided nature of the game, I’m rating this three stars, I’d still recommend giving it a go if you’re fairly new to puzzles rooms or just want to get good time value for your money.